csgf/csgf/training-materials/docs/MyFirstPortlet.rst

 Creation of a simple parameterised portlet
 ******************************************

-This complete example of portlet code contains anything you need to develop your own first portlet .
+This complete example of portlet code contains anything you need to develop your own first portlet.

 For this reason developers can use it as a template source code to customize according to their own specific requirements.

 Following instructions provide a step by step guide explaining how to customize the template in order to obtain in the fastest possible way a full featured web application.

 **Portlet Workflow**

-Before to start with the portlet template it is important to understand the internal &nbsp;workflow of a standard portlet (JSR168/286).
+Before to start with the portlet template it is important to understand the internal workflow of a standard portlet (JSR168/286).

 The picture below well depicts the entire workflow among the different portlet components.

 Components in the figure are simply class methods of the GenericPortlet Java class provided by the portlet SDK.

 .. image:: figures-and-documents/figure1.png
    :align: left